Family Friendly Itinerary in Japan for 10 Days

 Photo by ⓒKyoto picture

-Afternoon option 2: Nishiki market
+Afternoon option 2: Nishiki Market

 Late afternoon option 1: Kiyomizu temple

 If you do not mind the long walking and various steps, Kiyomizu temple is one of the most must-visit places in Kyoto.
 Although Kiyomizu is a temple, it is like an ancient theme park with various attractions.
-So, even the small kids can enjoy this place.
+So, even small kids can enjoy this place.
 From the terrace at the main hall of Kiyomizu temple, you can have a fantastic view of the surroundings.
-This place is also great to visit in autumn, when the leaves turn red again!
+This place is also great to visit in autumn when the leaves turn red again!

 Late afternoon option 2: Fushimi Inari Shrine